 Strengthen your organisation, provide a better service for your users and increase funding.

-- Step on Board trains and helps your senior employees and emerging leaders to take up positions on the boards of charities and other organisations, while benefiting both your organisation and community
+Step on Board trains and helps your senior employees and emerging leaders to take up positions on the boards of charities and other organisations.
+It's an innovative volunteering programme which is a cost-effective and sustainable way of providing professional development.
+Employees will be given training, their skills then matched with an organisation, coaching while in post and finally an impact assessment will take place after the placement.

 NCVO works to positively influence the external environment on behalf of the voluntary sector.
 One of the ways in which we do this is through our policy and research work.
 We have developed a strong evidence base on voluntary sector issues and work with our members to influence government and other decision makers.

-- NCVO UK Civil Society Almanac - statistics on volunteering
+- NCVO UK Civil Society Almanac provides statistics on volunteering and the voluntary sector.

 - The Institute of Volunteering Research evidence bank